-- Design and evaluate better user interfaces for privacy
+- Design and evaluate better user interfaces for changing people's cybersecurity behaviors

 - Design and build new ways for people to make sense of information (e.g., searching the web, scientific papers)